5 Top Things To Do in Florence, Italy

-And it’s also such a manageable city to tour; there isn’t an overwhelming amount of sights, which means you can see pretty much everything important in a couple days and still feel like you have time to soak in the city.
+One thing I love about Florence is that it’s such a manageable city to tour.
+There isn’t an overwhelming amount of sights, which means you can see pretty much everything important in a few days and still feel like you have time to soak in the city.
+(Check out our 2 day Florence Itinerary here!)

 Visit the Duomo